 With vocational education nearly

 Adding to this, most U.S. high schools have eliminated shop classes and other vocational training opportunities due to budget cuts.
 This has employers from many industries asking themselves: Where will the next generation of skilled trade professionals come from, who will be teaching, qualifying and certifying them and how can we help ensure the future success of our businesses

 The mindset in this great country needs to be changed.
 It must start with informing and educating students, parents

 Fundamentally, the process needs to start early on.
 Students and parents need to be informed and educated as early as junior high.

 We at SECOND CHANCE JOB CENTER are working closely with local high schools and their career technology departments and counselors, focusing on those students who aren’t college bound or who don’t have a career path currently.
 Educating and informing students about the benefits of the path in a skilled labor trade and the lifestyle it can create in a very short period of time is changing the mindset and attitude of students and parents.
 The fact that these programs are mostly FREE and or funded by the State or through GRANTS make them even more attractive as students have no student loans upon graduation.

-Let Second Chance Job Center help you create the NEXT GENERATION of skilled labor workers for your business.
+Let Second Chance Job Center help you create the NEXT GENERATION of skilled trade professionals for your business.